[ Cross-Step Waltz History | Step Descriptions | 138 Variations | Waltz Groups | Music ]

 Watch the video at the top of the page to see most of these variations.

-Frame (Waltz Position): The lead's R arm and follow's L arm are somewhat raised but not stiff ("air under the armpits"), with the top of his R arm lightly in contact with the bottom of her L arm.
+Frame (Waltz Position): The Lead's R arm and Follow's L arm are somewhat raised but not stiff, with the top of his R arm lightly in contact with the bottom of her L arm.
 His R palm rests gently on her L shoulder blade, giving a bit more space between partners than other waltz forms.
-He should be careful not to poke his R hand's fingertips inward into her back.
+He should be careful not to poke the fingertips of his R hand into her back.
 She braces back with her R arm, but both dancers hold each other with soft comfortable hands.

 This is a flexible frame dance.
 Both upper bodies are slightly aimed toward the held hands on count 1, the Primary Cross-Step, and slightly aimed toward the rear elbows on count 4, the Secondary Cross-Step.

-Basic Cross-Step Waltz: 1) He crosses R over his L with weight; 2) he steps side L with weight; 3) he replaces weight onto his R while also pulling his R back slightly.
-Repeat opposite, crossing L over R. She dances opposite, mirroring his steps, beginning by crossing L over R, then crossing R.
+Basic Cross-Step Waltz: 1) He crosses R foot over his L with weight; 2) he steps side L with weight; 3) he replaces weight onto his R while also pulling his R back slightly.
+Repeat opposite, crossing L over R. She dances opposite, mirroring his steps, beginning by crossing L over R.

 Hint: He can assist her cross-steps by lightly pulling back out of her way, never pushing into her.